forderud/BatterySimulator/README.md

 ### Windows power events and aggregated parameters
 Windows applications receive [`WM_POWERBROADCAST`](https://learn.microsoft.com/en-us/windows/win32/power/wm-powerbroadcast) events when the machine transitions between AC and battery power, as well as when suspening or resuming from low-power modes.
 Details about the power state and aggregated battery charge level can be retrieved by calling [`GetSystemPowerStatus`](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-getsystempowerstatus).

-The [PowerMonitor](./PowerMonitor) project demonstrates how to handle power events and query power state.
+The [PowerMonitor](./PowerMonitor) project demonstrates how to handle power events and query system power state.
 ![image](https://github.com/user-attachments/assets/5df449cd-e2af-47c4-b127-da6505207a8e)